-In MENA, not every Seventh-day Adventist international worker sees themselves in a mission as a tentmaker.
-Not every tentmaker has the same focus as a Total Employment tentmaker.
+In the Middle East and North Africa (MENA) region, not every Seventh-day Adventist international worker sees themselves in a mission as a tentmaker.
+Not every tentmaker has the same focus as a MENA Total Employment Tentmaker.
 But all are where God can use them, and each has a special role in mission as we work together:

 The International Worker

 - Is primarily in the region for employment.